maykinmedia/objects-api/docs/installation/config.rst

 Initial configuration
 ---------------------

-Open objecten supports the `setup_configuration` management command, which allows configuration via environment variables.
+Open Objecten supports the `setup_configuration` management command, which allows configuration via environment variables.
 All these environment variables are described at :ref:`command line <installation_config_cli>`.